 By Pete Miller, CPA CFE

 When it comes to fraud and theft, manufacturers are inherently at risk because of the nature of their operations.
-Not only do manufacturers have traditional fraud risks associated cash management processes as well as cyber-security risks facing everyone today, they also have non-cash assets that can be valuable.
+Not only do manufacturers have traditional fraud risks associated with cash management processes as well as cyber-security risks facing everyone today, they also have non-cash assets that can be valuable.

 In this article, a manufacturer carried inventory that is enjoyed by consumers far and wide – chocolate bars.
 A risk assessment for this company would highlight several issues, but without a formal assessment it would be easy to miss some of the key risks featured in this case.